Wide Gape hooks

 I fish for big fish, you never know which take is going to be the big one, and because of that I need to land what I hook.

-The original Wide Gape hooks feature a slightly in-turned eye, with a short shank, heavily forged bend, and a very sharp, beaked point.
+The original Wide Gape hook is a modern day classic, and feature a slightly in-turned eye, with a short shank, heavily forged bend, and a very sharp, beaked hook point.
+It has a micro barb for improved penetration, as compared to one that protrudes more.

 It was the first hook added to the Korda range and has been popular with anglers for over 20 years.
 It was launched with a Teflon coating, which was relatively new to fishing hooks in the UK at the time but still works well even today in terms of protecting the hook from any damage, such as rusting when it has been in water.